astronomer/docs/learn/airflow-params.md

 import tdro_example_downstream from '!!raw-loader!../code-samples/dags/airflow-params/tdro_example_downstream.py';
 import simple_param_dag from '!!raw-loader!../code-samples/dags/airflow-params/simple_param_dag.py';

-Params are arguments which you can pass to an Airflow DAG or task at runtime and stored in the [Airflow context dictionary](airflow-context.md) for each DAG run.
-You can pass DAG and task-level params to a DAG run by calling their keywords in `params`.
+Params are arguments which you can pass to an Airflow DAG or task at runtime and are stored in the [Airflow context dictionary](airflow-context.md) for each DAG run.
+You can pass DAG and task-level params by using the `params` parameter.

+Params are ideal to store information that is specific to individual DAG runs like changing dates, file paths or ML model configurations.
+Params are not encrypted and therefore not suitable to pass secrets.
+See also [Best practices for storing information in Airflow](airflow-variables.md#best-practices-for-storing-information-in-airflow).

 This guide covers:

 - How to pass params to a DAG at runtime.
-- How to define DAG-level param defaults which are rendered in the Trigger DAG w/config UI.
+- How to define DAG-level param defaults which are rendered in the **Trigger DAG w/config** UI.
 - How to access params in an Airflow task.
 - The hierarchy of params in Airflow.